-In addition, candidates are required to submit a CV, two reference letters and a motivation statement.
+In addition, candidates are required to submit a CV, two reference letters4 and a motivation statement.
 In case of capacity issues a cap may be installed on non-EER students.

-For the 2020-2021 academic year, in the context of the outbreak of COVID-19, students who were enrolled at a Dutch university or HBO (University of Applied Sciences) in the 2019-2020 academic year may be conditionally admitted.
-For more detailed information regarding the entry requirements, see the document 'Regulations w.r.t.
-Temporary measure on Bachelor/Master transition because of COVID-19' (https://www.tudelft.nl/en/student/faculties/eemcs-student-portal/education/rules-regulations/).
+For the 2021-2022 academic year, in the context of the outbreak of COVID-19, students who were enrolled at a Dutch university or HBO (University of Applied Sciences) in the 2020-2021 academic year may be conditionally admitted provided that, on 31 August 2021, they: